taey16/taey16.github.io/_posts/2008-10-31-[-Car-Detection]-Example-based-Learning-for-Object-Detection.md

-## Realtime Stereo-based Human Detection and Tracking for Robot-Vision.
+## Example based Learning for Object Detection in Images

 ### Introduction
 In this paper, we describe a general learning architecture for object detection especially car detection.
 In order to build such a system, we first perform dimension reduction